uberswe/golang-base-project/README.md

 # Golang Base Project

 A minimal Golang project with user authentication ready out of the box.
 All frontend assets should be less than 50 kB on every page load.

+See a live example at: [https://www.golangbase.com](https://www.golangbase.com)

 Functionality includes:

  - Login
  - Logout